Do you suspect your child might be the victim of bullies?

 - Worrying about how popular they are or how they appear to other people.

 Why Don’t Children Report Bullying?

-We mentioned earlier that only about 40 percent of children in the U.S. will report bullying to an adult.
+We mentioned earlier that only about 40 percent of children in the U.S. would report bullying to adults.
 Some of the reasons they don’t say anything are that they:

 - Feel helpless.

 - Think they can handle it on their own.

 - Don’t want to be seen as tattletales.

 - Fear there might be a backlash from the bully.